michaelb/sniprun/README.md

 ##### send-to-REPL-like behavior is available for some languages

-Python, R, Mathematica, Julia (all real REPLs) and Bash (simulated), coming soon for many other interpreted and compiled languages.
+Python, R, Mathematica, Sage, Julia (all real REPLs) and Bash (simulated), coming soon for many other interpreted and compiled languages.
 Very versatile, you can even run things like GUI plots on the fly!

 ![](ressources/visual_assets/demo_repl.gif)